tefkah/thesis-writing/Definitions/Worldlines.md

 ctime: 20210316144720
 ---

-# Worldlines

 A worldline is the 4D path a physical object traces out